-Company Personnel are prohibited from taking for themselves personal opportunities that are discovered through the use of corporate property, information, or position without approval.
-Without approval, Company Personnel may not use corporate property, information, or position for improper personal gain.
-Company Personnel may not compete with the Company, directly or indirectly, except with the prior written permission of the Legal Department.
+Company Personnel are prohibited from taking for themselves personally (or for the benefit of friends or family members) opportunities that are discovered through the use of corporate property, information, or position without approval.
+Without approval, Company Personnel may not use the Company's property or information, or their position with the Company, for improper personal gain.
+Company Personnel may not compete with the Company, directly or indirectly, except with the prior written permission of the General Counsel.